dren-dk/FingerCNC/README.md

 Accelerating from min speed to speed or vice versa is done by a fixed rate of acceleration.

 This value must be found by experimentation, find the value that causes problems and divide by at least 2

+= TODO

+* When disarming:
+  * Reset to slot 0
+  * Toggle board A/B
+* RGB LED status signal:
+  * Yellow: Not armed
+  * Green: Ready to cut
+  * Red: Moving (armed or not)
+* Move while changing Home offset/Changing slot/finger size to indicate position physically